This document provides suggested best practices for Slack notification settings.

-There are three options for creating your U-M Slack workspace.
+There are three options for creating your U-M Slack workspace: via MCommunity group, Canvas course, or standalone.
 The option you choose will depend on how you want to manage membership in the workspace.
 This document provides additional information regarding each workspace creation option.

 The U-M Slack Workspace Creation Tool provides three options for creating your U-M Slack workspace.
 The option you choose will depend on how you want to manage membership in the workspace.
 This document outlines and walks you through how to use the tool depending on your need.

-This document provides instructions on how to invite eligible U-M members and guests into the Maize & Blue U-M Slack workspace.
+This document provides instructions on how to invite eligible U-M members and guests into a U-M Slack workspace.

 This document includes best practices to help you stay engaged, informed, and productive while using U-M Slack.

 Slack channels and Slack workspaces offer collaborative spaces with subsets of members centered around various topics, projects, groups, teams, and units.
-As they serve similar purposes, this document provides a comparison between channels and workspaces to help you understand the differences of each option and find the best fit for your U-M Slack experience.
+As they serve similar purposes, this document compares channels and workspaces to help you understand the differences between each option and find the best fit for your U-M Slack experience.